GitHub-JeetBhardwaj/StressDetection/README.md

 Due to the lack of ground-truth labels in the ExamStress dataset, the modeling phase relies on **Self-Training**:
 1. A base Logistic Regression model is trained on the WESAD dataset.
 2. The model predicts probabilities on the unlabeled ExamStress data.
-3. Optimal thresholds for Class 0 and Class 1 are calibrated dynamically.
-4. Unlabeled samples passing the high-confidence threshold are assigned pseudo-labels and appended to the training set.
+3. Unlabeled samples passing the high-confidence threshold are assigned pseudo-labels and appended to the training set.
-5. The model is re-trained iteratively until no new high-confidence samples are found.
+4. The model is re-trained iteratively until no new high-confidence samples are found.

 ---